gazebosim/gz-sim/examples/standalone/lrauv_control/README.md

 This should open up a new gazebo window with the LRAUV at rest at the origin.

-Step 2 : Open a new terminal source your gazebo workspace, and navigate to this example.
+Step 2 : Open a new terminal, source your gazebo workspace, and navigate to this example.

 ```
 cd ~/gazebo_ws/src/gz-sim/examples/standalone/lrauv_control